-A Better Way For UK Startups To Claim R&D Tax Relief
+A Better Way To Claim R&D Tax Relief From HMRC

-Today I’m sharing the origin story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.
+Today I’m sharing the startup story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.

 Why is using Claimer better than consultants and accountants?